prateeksharma51/Work-Experience-Projects/README.md

 - Also vectorized the categorical data in fileds like "City", "Country" e.t.c.

-### Applid Logistic regression On the dataset, did hyperparamater tuning and managed to get a test log loss of 0.1221
+### Applied Logistic regression On the dataset, did hyperparamater tuning and managed to get a test log loss of 0.1221
 ![Logistic Regression](https://github.com/prateeksharma51/Work-Experience-Projects/blob/master/Images/Screenshot%20(3).png)
-### Given the good result after merely applying Logisic regression led me to apply xgboost on the same and ended up with a Test Accuracy of 0.9733 and AUC Score of 0.977646.
+### Given the staggering yet surprising results after merely applying Logisic regression led me to apply xgboost on the same and ended up with a Test Accuracy of 0.9733 and AUC Score of 0.977646.
 ![XGBoost](https://github.com/prateeksharma51/Work-Experience-Projects/blob/master/Images/Screenshot%20(4).png)